tucab/dotfiles/README.md

+#Hi!
-Hi!
-This are my personal (opinionated) dotfiles for easier setup.
+These are my personal (opinionated) dotfiles for easier setup.

 TODO: